raitonoberu/vimego/README.md

 ## Information

-The code seems to be ready, but I have some thoughts on improving it and there are still formalities to be completed.
+The code seems to be ready, but I have some thoughts on improving it.

 ### TODO:
+- Handle video IDs other than int
-- Add tests
+- Captcha processing
 - Make a CLI tool

 ## License